rymo1354/vasp_workflow/README.md

 files.
 This files must be compatible with the `pymatgen.io.vasp.inputs.Poscar` class to be read correctly, i.e. both valid Vasp `POSCAR` inputs and `CONTCAR` outputs can be used.
-A more detailed description of how the `POSCAR` file is read can be found here: [inputs](https://pymatgen.org/pymatgen.io.vasp.inputs.html)
+A more detailed description of how the `POSCAR` file is read can be found on the Materials Project [website](https://pymatgen.org/pymatgen.io.vasp.inputs.html)

 ### Calculation_Type